Tenant Dilapidations Guide

 What are dilapidations?

-The term is normally used to cover defects and disrepair which you as tenant will be required to deal with or pay to have remedied when you vacate the premises that you have leased.
+The term covers defects and disrepair which you, as tenant, will be required to fix or pay to have remedied when you vacate the premises that you have leased.

 When do I need to start thinking about dilapidations?